COVID-19 ServicesWe're here for your coronavirus concerns.

 COVID-19 Nasal Swab Test

 If you are experiencing upper respiratory symptoms consistent with those of COVID-19 (cough, fever, body aches, fatigue, recent loss of taste) we can perform a molecular nasal swab test to determine if you currently have the virus.
 There are two major types: a PCR test and an antigen test.
 PCR tests checks for a virus’s genetic material, while antigen tests look for specific proteins on a virus’s surface.
-We offer both, including the rapid COVID test called the Sofia 2 SARS Antigen FIA, by Quidel.
-This is an antigen test that can produce results in as little as 15 minutes.
-This test has been approved for emergency use authorization (EUA) by the FDA.
+We currently offer the PCR test.

 COVID-19 Antibody Test